 Nobody wants to acknowledge it, but we all undermine our own lives to some extent.
-Everyone has taken actions that have put them at odds with a goal they are working toward or behavior they want to modify.
+Everyone has taken actions that have put them at odds with a goal they are working toward or behaviour they want to modify.
 When we’re conscious of it, that’s okay.

-However, life can seem impossible when we’re unaware of our self-sabotaging behaviors.
+However, life can seem impossible when we’re unaware of our self-sabotaging behaviours.
 Sometimes it can seem like we’re playing a game with unclear rules.
 It may seem impossible to succeed in our objectives or lead the kind of life we desire.

 What is self-sabotage?

 To intentionally harm, block, or hinder something that doesn’t function as intended is called sabotage.
 Even while we hardly ever purposefully stand in our way, we occasionally take action or say things that do just that.
 Others might even think it was intentional.